 Theresa Ward, Commissioner of the Suffolk County Department of Economic Development and Planning said, “Community based planning is at the core of Suffolk County Executive Steve Bellone’s approach to economic development.
 We are proud to have partnered with community members and leaders, the Town of Smithtown, and the Suffolk County IDA to provide $200,000 for the community to complete plans for the downtown Kings Park and Smithtown areas.
 Adoption of a local community based plan is a critical step in attracting significant infrastructure investments to our region, as evidenced by Governor Cuomo’s announcement earlier this week of a $40 million-dollar commitment for sewers to serve Kings Park and Smithtown.
 We look forward to continuing our collaboration with the Kings Park and Smithtown community, and the Town of Smithtown to bring jobs, private investment and economic growth to this community and emulate this collaboration in other communities across the county.”

-“This is precisely the type of outcome sought by the County Executive and IDA in launching this program,” said Kelly Morris, Deputy Executive Director of the Suffolk County Industrial Development Agency.
+“This is precisely the type of outcome sought by the County Executive and IDA in launching this program,” said Kelly Murphy, Deputy Executive Director of the Suffolk County Industrial Development Agency.
 “By providing planning capacities to local communities, momentum can be built toward more comprehensive grassroots planning efforts and ultimately, redevelopment itself.”

 County Executive Bellone and officials announced the necessary steps to execute the sewering plan.
 Steps include the creation of a sewer district and commence an engineering design to develop the scope of the remaining project.
 The estimated cost for the Kings Park project is $20 million.
 These funds will allow County officials to advance the project, which is 80-90% designed, and move it forward.